Spikebench: An open benchmark for spike train time-series classification: Introduction

 In addition to characterization with spike train distance metrics, some previous works relied on certain statistics of spike trains to differentiate between cell types.
 Charlesworth et al. \cite{charlesworth2015quantitative} calculated basic statistics of multi-neuronal activity from cortical and hippocampal cultures and were able to perform clustering and classification of activity between these culture types.
 Li et al. \cite{li2015computational} used two general features of the interspike interval (ISI) distribution to perform clustering analysis to identify neuron subtypes.
-Such approaches represent neural activity (single or multi-neuron spiking patterns) in a low-dimensional feature space where features are defined and hand-crafted to address specific problems and might not provide an optimal feature representation of spiking activity data at hand.
-Finally, not only spike timing information was used to characterize neurons in a supervised classification task.
+Such approaches represent neural activity (single or multi-neuron spiking patterns) in a low-dimensional feature space where the hand-crafted features are defined to address specific problems and might not provide an optimal feature representation of spiking activity data for a general decoding problem.
+Finally, not only spike timing information can be used to characterize neurons in a supervised classification task.
 Jia et al. \cite{jia2018high} used waveform features of extracellularly recorded action potentials to classify them by brain region of origin.